 - a site plan;

 - floor plan;

 - building elevations;

 - site access; and

 - drainage plan.

-Council is required to issue the PIM within 20 working days of the application being received.
+Council has to issue the PIM within 20 working days of getting the application.
 In most cases the BCA gathers PIM information in order to process your building consent.